List of guinea pig breeds: Coronet

 The Coronet resembles the Silkie with its smooth coat growing backward over its body, but it has a crest on its forehead.
 As with the short-coated crested breeds, this crest should be symmetrical and distinct with a small centre and no sticking hairs.
-The ears of a coronet may also droop sightly.
+The ears of a coronet may also droop slightly.

 Lunkarya group

 The Lunkarya, or "Lunk" for short, is a new group of related breeds developed in Sweden and mainly seen in the Nordic countries.
 These breeds have long, rough, curly coats that should be very dense and full.
 The group has three breed variations: the Lunkarya Peruvian (with a prominent forelock), the Lunkarya Sheltie (with hair flowing back over the body), and the Lunkarya Coronet (with a crest on the forehead).

 It was initially described as a "dominant rex Peruvian", but later was named Lunkarya, a variation of the last name of the breed's creator: Lundqvist.

 This breed is not recognized by the American Rabbit Breeders Association.